 Some genetic conditions, such as Marfan syndrome

 Endovascular repair is a minimally invasive procedure.
-This means it is done with
+This means it's done with a

-a small cut (incision).
-It is often done under general anesthesia, so you sleep through
+small cut (incision).
+It's often done under general anesthesia, so you sleep through

 the procedure.
 During the procedure, a surgeon makes an incision through an artery